diem/dip/lips/lip-1.md

 A state of `soft_match` requires that the VASP associated with this actor must send all available KYC data via `additional_kyc_data`.
 After human review of this data, this state may result in any of `ready_for_settlement` or `abort` (`abort` if the soft-match was unable to be cleared).
 If data is not received within a reasonable SLA (suggested to be 24 hours), this state will result in `abort`.
 The party who needs to provide KYC data is also allowed to `abort` the transaction at any point if they do not have additional KYC data or do not wish to supply it.

+# Disclaimers

+THIS API IS PROVIDED "AS IS" WITH NO EXPRESS OR IMPLIED WARRANTIES WHATSOEVER, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, COMPLIANCE WITH LAW, ACCURACY, COMPLETENESS, OR NONINFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.

+The Libra Association disclaims all liability relating to this API and to the implementation of this API, and disclaims all liability for cost of procurement of substitute services, lost profits, loss of use, loss of data or any incidental, consequential, direct, indirect, or special damages, whether under contract, tort, warranty or otherwise, arising in any way out of use or reliance upon this API or any information herein.